Rodney-O-C-Melby/XOR-Single-Byte-Bruteforce-UTF-8/README.md

 # XOR-Single-Byte-Bruteforce-UTF-8
 Brute force Strings using XOR, chosen key of length one, and UTF-8 encoding.

-Single Byte XOR Calculator - no error checking or unit tests
+Written for a CTF - Single Byte XOR Calculator - no error checking or unit tests

 Depends: Python 3.7